2024–25 NBL season

 The 2024–25 NBL season was the 47th season of the National Basketball League since its establishment in 1979.
 A total of ten teams contested in the 2024–25 season.

 The league extended its partnership with ESPN Australia.
 All games are available live on ESPN, Kayo Sports and Fetch TV.
 Network 10 broadcasts the marquee 2:30pm Sunday game on Network 10’s main channel followed by the second game at 4:30pm on 10 Bold and 10Play.
 In New Zealand, ESPN New Zealand will be the official league broadcaster.

 As Australia and New Zealand participated in 2025 FIBA Asia Cup qualification, the league took a break during the FIBA international windows of 18–27 November 2024 and 17–25 February 2025.

-The Illawarra Hawks won their second championship, ending a 24-year title drought, after defeating Melbourne United in the Grand Final series.
+The Illawarra Hawks won their second championship, ending a 24-year title drought, after defeating Melbourne United in the Championship Series.

 Teams

 All ten teams from the 2023–24 NBL season continued on in 2024–25.